smped/compare_diffsignal/README.md

 - AR will shift from cytoplasmic to nuclear in response to DHT leading to unbalanced signal
 - ER$\alpha$ should show approximately the same levels of signal between conditions, and like AR, should produce 'narrow' binding regions
 - H3K27ac will be far broader peaks than either AR or ER$\alpha$
+- GATA3 may be shifted from the cytoplasm to the nucleus by AR

 ## Peak Definitions